 Senior Vice President, Legal and Regulatory Affairs, and General Counsel

-Michelle Browdy became IBM’s Senior Vice President, Legal and Regulatory Affairs, and General Counsel on January 1, 2015.
-She reports to IBM’s Chairman, President and Chief Executive Officer, Ginni Rometty.
-Michelle is responsible for IBM’s global legal, security, privacy and compliance activities and policies, as well as IBM’s environmental and government and regulatory affairs functions.
+Michelle Browdy is IBM’s Senior Vice President, Legal and Regulatory Affairs, and General Counsel.
+She is responsible for IBM’s global legal, security, corporate governance and compliance activities and policies, as well as IBM’s environmental and government and regulatory affairs functions.

 Michelle received a B.S.E., summa cum laude, from Princeton University; an S.M. in Applied Mathematics from Harvard University; a J.D. from The Yale Law School, where she served as Managing Editor of The Yale Law Journal; and clerked for the Chief Justice of the Indiana Supreme Court.
 She is admitted to the bar in Illinois and New York State, and is registered to practice before the United States Patent and Trademark Office.